fusion809/fusion809.github.io-old2/_posts/2016/03/VT/docker/03-copying-packages.md

 {% include Code/codeu.html line1="docker ps -a" %}

+which for me, for example, returns:

+{% include Links/image.html image="docker-psa.png" float="right" %}

 When I am working with ebuilds or PKGBUILDs, however, I usually prefer to cut the middle-man out and push the changes I made locally to the file's respective git repository.